abhifreez/abhifreez/README.md

-- 👋 Hi, I’m abhinav working as Prinicipal Architect | Head Of Mobile
+- 👋 Hi, I’m abhinav working as Prinicipal Architect | Head Of Engineering
 - 👀 I’m interested in maths, mobile application development and some beer.
 - 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate on and crazy projects,